melnikaite/e2e-screenshot-viewer/README.md

 2. Log in using basic authentication, find initial credentials in .env
 3. Browse screenshots by builds and tests
 4. Use carousels to compare current screenshots with baselines
+5. Use "Highlight Differences" button to see visual differences between images
-5. Approve changes
+6. Approve changes if needed

 ![](image.png)

 ## How to Use

 ### On your server
-1. Copy `.env` and `docker-compose.yml` files from the repository
+1. Copy `.env.example` to `.env` and `docker-compose.yml` files from the repository
-2. Set valid credentials and ports
+2. Set valid credentials, ports and OpenAI API key if you want to use difference highlighting feature
 3. Launch the application:

 ```bash